Start your future now: transform your learning experience with flexible online study in Conveyancing via Macquarie Law School

 Cancellations / refund policy

-If you decide to cancel your application, or withdraw from a unit, you must advise the Centre for Open Education in writing before the cancellation date for each semester.
+If you decide to cancel your application, or withdraw from a unit, you must advise the Conveyancing Support Officer in writing before the cancellation date for each semester.
 The University will only consider a refund of 80% of your tuition fee/s if requested before this date.

 If you cancel or withdraw your application after the cancellation date you will not be eligible for a refund of the tuition fee/s.